-Most people consider Paris to be the crown jewel of France, and in doing so overlook Lyon--a true French gem that deserves far more appreciation than it gets.
-Though it is a much smaller city than Paris, it still has loads to offer, and is worth visiting for a few days on your next French adventure.
-At just 2 hours from Paris by TGV, and with its own international airport, it is also a very easy destination to reach.
+Most people consider Paris to be the crown jewel of France, and in doing so overlook Lyon—a true French gem that deserves far more appreciation than it gets.
+Though it is a much smaller city than Paris, it still has loads to offer and is worth visiting for a few days on your next French adventure.
+At just two hours from Paris by TGV, and with its own international airport, it is also a very easy destination to reach.

-Here are my recommendations for Lyon’s top 5 wintertime sights (plus 3 more bonus sights if you happen to be there at the right time).
+Here are my recommendations for Lyon’s top five wintertime sights (plus three more bonus sights if you happen to be there at the right time).

 Notre-Dame de Fourvière, otherwise known as “the soul of Lyon,” is undoubtedly one of the most stunning places in the city.
 Located atop “la colline qui prie” (the hill that prays, so named for the basilica), it overlooks the whole of the city, providing an unparalleled panorama worth seeking out at the start of your visit.
 But that’s only from the exterior.
 Step inside and you’ll be dazzled by the bright mosaics lining the walls and the colorful stained glass surrounding the altar.
 If possible, go on a sunny day to heighten the effect.

 Though the basilica itself is quite new, the Fourvière has been a place of pilgrimage since Roman times.
 Throughout the ages, it has seen various small chapels and churches, each in honor of the Virgin Mary, who purportedly saved the city from the plague, cholera, floods, and so on.
 The current basilica was built in response to Mary answering a prayer to save Lyon from the Prussian army that was rapidly approaching the city.
 Those praying promised that if Mary saved the city, they would build her a magnificent place of worship in thanks.
 Mary came through once again, and construction on the basilica began two years later in 1872.